-It is a legally binding administrative arrangement, issued by a court which allows you to repay only what you can afford each month towards your debts.
+An administration order (AO) is a legally binding administrative arrangement issued by a court.
+It allows you to repay only what you can afford each month towards your debts.

-This is a debt solution for people who have a county or High Court judgement against them which they are unable to pay in full.
-Applications for Administration Orders are made to your local county court – they will decide whether or not to grant the Order.
+Applications for administration orders are made to your local county court – they will decide whether or not to grant the order.

-All debts can be included in an Administration Order, however, there is the possibility that a judge may leave out some debts such as Council Tax arrears or criminal fines.
+All debts can be included in an administration order, however there is the possibility that a judge may leave out certain debts – like council tax arrears or criminal fines – at their discretion.

-Some creditors can object to being included in an Administration Order.
-If this happens, the court will call a hearing to decide whether its fair to leave the debt in the order.
+Some creditors may object to being included in an administration order.
+If this happens, the court will call a hearing to decide whether it’s fair to leave the debt in the order or not.